 6. Maintaining a keen sense of smell is very important for enjoying life and for safety and social acceptance.
 Think of all the beautiful smells we enjoy with our nose.
 Smell influences our behavior, our memories, and many autonomic nervous system functions which are below the level of conscious awareness.
 This is because the receptors in the nose, known as olfactory bulbs, are direct extensions of a part of the brain known as the hypothalamus.
 The hypothalamus, also known as the Brain's brain, is responsible for many functions in our bodies, particularly those that we consider automatic: heartbeat, blood pressure, thirst, appetite, and of course, the cycles of sleeping a waking.
 The hypothalamus is also responsible for generating chemicals that influence memory and emotion.

 8. What you do during waking hours carries over into sleep.
-Any opportunity for mouth breathing inhaling or exhaling will increase the chances of mouth breathing during sleep.
+Any opportunity for mouth breathing inhaling or exhaling will increase the chances of mouth breathing during waking and sleep.
 Hospital studies have established that nocturnal mouth breathing is a primary cause of loud snoring.
-Snoring is a precursor to sleep apnea and apnea a precursor to heart attacks and dying in one's sleep.
+Snoring is a precursor to sleep apnea and apnea a precursor to low cellular oxygen, almost any illness including heart attacks and dying in one's sleep.

 9. Nose breathing imposes approximately 50 percent more resistance to the air stream in normal individuals than does mouth breathing, resulting in 10-20 percent more O2 uptake.
 (Cottle, 1972:Rohrer, 1915) There must be adequate nasal resistance to maintain adequate elasticity of the lungs.
 (Cottle 1980)